confluentinc/schema-registry/docs/security.rst

 Additional configurations for HTTPS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you configure an HTTPS listener, there are several additional configurations for the |sr|.
+If you configure an HTTPS listener, there are several additional configurations for |sr|.

 First, configure the appropriate SSL configurations for the keystore and optionally truststore.
 The truststore is required only when ``ssl.client.auth`` is set to true.